 When planning your trip, keep in mind that most routes have fewer or no stops on weekends or holidays.
 It is always a good idea to check schedules before you start your trip in case there have been changes to the regular schedule or there are special events or closures that may impact your travel.

-Fares and Fare Zones
+Fares and Discounts

-The ticket vending machines at the light rail stations will take debit or credit cards and will also make change for you (in coins, $20 bill holding individual rider beware!)
-You will need exact change for the bus, drivers do not carry or make change.
+You can also pay a cash fare at the time of your ride.
+The ticket vending machines at the light rail stations will take debit or credit cards and will also make change for you in coins ($20 bill holding individual rider beware!).
+You will need exact change for the bus as drivers do not carry or make change.

 Payment is expected before boarding.
 On the bus, the driver will see you make your payment.
 On the Light Rail, RTD personnel will check fares periodically.
-If you have a pass or ticket issued at a lower price for a particular population (i.e. high school students, military, seniors, or passengers with disabilities) you may be asked for additional identification showing that you qualify for the reduced fare.
+If you have a pass or ticket issued at a lower price for a particular population (i.e. high school students, military, seniors or passengers with disabilities) you may be asked for additional identification showing that you qualify for the reduced fare.

 Bus and Train Hubs

-All light rail stations will have bus stops for passengers who need to make transfers.
+All light rail stations have bus stops for passengers who need to make transfers.
 The signs at the light rail station bus stops should indicate the direction of travel (for instance, the 83L westbound (WB) or the 83L eastbound (EB)) for each bus.
 These signs will be black with gray lettering, as opposed to the red bus stop signs that you have probably seen throughout the Denver metro area.